Africa’s regional and global integration – Lessons from the past and implications for the future

 - Bernard Hoekman (European University Institute, Florence)

-- Vera Songwe (Executive Secretary of the United Nations Economic Commission for Africa, UNECA) (tbc)
+- Dr. Stephen Karingi (Executive Secretary of the United Nations Economic Commission for Africa)

-Conference contributions will be considered for submission to a Special Issue to appear in the Review of World Economics.
+Conference contributions were considered for submission to a Special Issue to appear in the Review of World Economics.
 The Special Issue has to undergo full peer review under the terms and conditions of the Review of World Economics.

 Modalities and submission procedure